-I, Ram H. Shroff, Managing Director of Delta Manufacturing Limited (Formerly known as Delta Magnets Limited) hereby confirm that the Company has obtained from all the members of the Board and Senior Management Personnel, affirmation(s) that they have complied with the Code of Conduct for Board Members and Senior Management Personnel in respect of the Financial Year ended 31st March, 2021.
+I, Ram H. Shroff, Managing Director of Delta Manufacturing Limited hereby confirm that the Company has obtained from all the members of the Board and Senior Management Personnel, affirmation(s) that they have complied with the Code of Conduct for Board Members and Senior Management Personnel in respect of the Financial Year ended 31st March, 2022.

-For Delta Manufacturing Limited (Formerly known as Delta Magnets Limited)
+For Delta Manufacturing Limited

-Place: Mumbai Date: 12th August, 2021 Dr. Ram H. Shroff Managing Director DIN: 00004865
+Dr. Ram H. Shroff Managing Director and Executive Vice Chairman DIN: 00004865